Joseph in Islam: Medieval Muslim retellings of Sūrat Yūsuf

-The story of Joseph has been widely retold and influential in the Muslim world.
+The story of Yusuf has been widely retold and influential in the Muslim world.
 The story has attracted extra elements which have become common in Islamic tradition.
-For example, the wolf whom Joseph's brothers accuse of killing Joseph miraculously speaks to Jacob, revealing the true story.
-In the versions known as Yūsuf and Zulkaykha, Joseph eventually marries his one-time seductress, the wife of Potiphar.
+For example, the wolf whom Yusuf's brothers accuse of killing Yusuf miraculously speaks to Yaqub, revealing the true story.
+In the versions known as Yūsuf and Zulaikha, Yusuf eventually marries his one-time seductress, the wife of Potiphar.

-The following retellings of Joseph's story are based fairly closely on the Quranic Sūrat Yūsuf, unlike the more divergent Yūsuf and Zulkaykha narratives, and are stand-alone texts, unlike the Qiṣaṣ al-anbiyāʾ, which recount Joseph's life as part of a larger collection of prophets' biographies.
+The following retellings of Yusuf's story are based fairly closely on the Quranic Sūrat Yūsuf, unlike the more divergent Yūsuf and Zulaikha narratives, and are stand-alone texts, unlike the Qiṣaṣ al-anbiyāʾ, which recount Yusuf's life as part of a larger collection of prophets' biographies.